'refers to' clause on term that already refers to something

 In Java, a name that appears in a context of a method is a

-term with the following name binding rule:Invoke(Method(m), a*): refers to best Method m of conformant parameter-types pt* where a* has type pt*
+Invoketerm with the following name binding rule:Invoke(Method(m), a*): refers to best Method m of conformant parameter-types pt* where a* has type pt*In this rule

 Submitted by Gabriël Konat on 19 August 2013 at 19:30